 9. The In-group Bias.

-The tendency for people to be more likely to support or believe someone within their own social group than an outsider.
+In this case, the in-group bias is the tendency for people to be more likely to support or believe someone within their own social group than an outsider.
 For example, mob mentality.

 10. Status Quo Bias.